codevivi/rest-countries-api-with-color-theme-switcher/README.md

 Users should be able to:

-- See all countries from the API on the homepage
+- See all countries from the [REST Countries API](https://restcountries.com) on the homepage
 - Search for a country using an `input` field
 - Filter countries by region
 - Click on a country to see more detailed information on a separate page